alefore/edge/README.md

 Like the list of buffers (section 5.1), this is a special buffer:

-- Deleting lines (with "ed") from this buffer will, after prompting you for confirmation, delete the underlying files from the file system.
+*   Deleting lines (with "ed") from this buffer will, after prompting you for confirmation, delete the underlying files from the file system.
 See section 5.8 for more details on the logic of deleting buffers.

-- Pressing Enter on the line for a given file will create a buffer for that file (unless one already existed, in which case it'll just take you to it).
+*   Pressing Enter on the line for a given file will create a buffer for that file (unless one already existed, in which case it'll just take you to it).

-5.7.
+### 5.7.
 Save a file

 Use "aw" ("Advanced > Write") in a buffer to save its contents.

 Some buffers can't be saved and will display an error in the status.

-5.8.
+### 5.8.
 Delete a buffer

 Press "ad" ("Advanced > Delete") to delete (close) the current buffer.

 A buffer is said to be dirty if any of these conditions holds:

-- It has unsaved modifications.
+*   It has unsaved modifications.
-- It has a running process.
+*   It has a running process.
-- It had a running process which was killed or exited with a non-zero status.
+*   It had a running process which was killed or exited with a non-zero status.

 If you attempt to close a dirty buffer:

-- If variable save_on_close (section 7.2.7) is set, Edge will attempt to save the buffer.
+*   If variable `save_on_close` (section 7.2.7) is set, Edge will attempt to save the buffer.
-- If the buffer is still dirty, Edge will prevent you from deleting the buffer, unless variable allow_dirty_delete (section 7.2.8) is set to true or the strength modifier is set above Default.
+*   If the buffer is still dirty, Edge will prevent you from deleting the buffer, unless variable `allow_dirty_delete` (section 7.2.8) is set to true or the strength modifier is set above Default.

 See section 5.1 for another mechanism for closing buffers, by deleting lines from the list of buffers.

-6. Structures & structure modifiers
+## 6. Structures & structure modifiers

 Edge has a notion of "modifiers" that alter the behavior of commands.
 There are various kinds of modifiers, described in this section.

+TODO: This section is somewhat obsolete.

-6.1.
+### 6.1.
 Logical structures

 The most important type of modifier is the logical "structure" that the next command will affect.
 To set the structure, press any of the following keys:

-"w" - Word: Affect the current word.
+*   "w" - Word: Affect the current word.
-"e" - Line: Affect the current line.
+*   "e" - Line: Affect the current line.
-"c" - Cursor: Affect the region from the current cursor to the next.
+*   "c" - Cursor: Affect the region from the current cursor to the next.
-"!" - Mark: Use the marks for lines in the current buffer.
-See section 7.2.23
-      for details about marks.
+*   "!" - Mark: Use the marks for lines in the current buffer.
+See section 7.2.23 for details about marks.
-"F" - Search: The region affected is based on the next match to the last search
-      query (performed with "/", section 3.2).
+*   "F" - Search: The region affected is based on the next match to the last search query (performed with "/", section 3.2).
 This structure is somewhat different to the others and relatively fewer commands recognize it.
-"E" - Page: Affect the current page.
-The size of a page is computed dynamically
-      based on the current screen size.
+*   "E" - Page: Affect the current page.
+The size of a page is computed dynamically based on the current screen size.
-"B" - Buffer: Affect the current buffer.
+*   "B" - Buffer: Affect the current buffer.

 The default structure is the current character.
 The current structure will be shown at the bottom of the screen (unless the structure is set to the default